コンテンツにスキップ

 It is the only professional orchestra based in Kanagawa Prefecture and is a valuable asset to the prefecture.

-11 years ago, when I became governor, I was asked to become the head of the Kanagawa Philharmonic cheering squad.
+11 years ago, when I became governor, I was asked to become the head of the Kanagawa Philharmonic cheer squad.
 When I listened carefully to what he had to say, I found that it was quite a difficult task...

 In fact, if the Kanagawa Philharmonic Orchestra does not resolve its 500 million yen debt within the next two years, it will be forced to disband.

-So after watching the Kanagawa Philharmonic concert, I grabbed a donation box and a microphone and called out, "Kanagawa Philharmonic is going under!
+So after watching the Kanagawa Philharmonic concert, I grabbed a donation box and a microphone and called out, "Kanagawa Philharmonic is going bankrupt!
 Please donate!"
 Everyone was coming out of the concert with a satisfied look on their face, but they were surprised to see the governor suddenly calling for donations in the lobby, and people started lining up in front of my donation box, and they started donating more and more.

 As this was happening, the orchestra members' attitude changed, and suddenly we all found ourselves lined up in the lobby in our costumes, all shouting "Please!"